-- A student should not send an assessment task by email or fax, unless this has been specifically requested by the teacher.
+- A student should not send an assessment task by email, unless this has been specifically requested by the teacher.
 Students will be notified by the course teacher and KLA Leader of Learning this is required. - In the event that posting or emailing is the only option (e.g. if away travelling) students must use an Express Post envelope to send a task from home to school in an exceptional circumstance.
-This arrangement is for exceptional circumstances and should be arranged by the KLA Leader of Learning, course teacher and the student with the approval of the Assistant Principal (Learning). - In the case of lost mail/email/fax/USB, the student will be judged not to have submitted the task and awarded a zero mark accordingly. - In exceptional circumstances the Assistant Principal (Learning) and course teacher may give approval to accept a student's assessment via email or fax; the email or fax must bear the date due and if the email or fax fails and does not arrive at the teacher's email address or College fax, the student will be judged not to have submitted the task.
-The student should request a confirmation that the email or fax has been received.
-The Assistant Principal (Learning) needs to approve this method of assessment submission.
-If there is an exceptional circumstance and a student is submitting by email or fax, the student must also provide a printed copy for the teacher on the next day the student is present at school.
+This arrangement is for exceptional circumstances and should be arranged by the KLA Leader of Learning, course teacher and the student with the approval of the Director of Curriculum. - In the case of lost mail/email/USB, the student will be judged not to have submitted the task and awarded a zero mark accordingly. - In exceptional circumstances the Director of Curriculum and course teacher may give approval to accept a student's assessment via email; the email must bear the date due and if the email fails and does not arrive at the teacher's email address, the student will be judged not to have submitted the task.
+The student should request a confirmation that the email has been received.
+The Director of Curriculum needs to approve this method of assessment submission.
+If there is an exceptional circumstance and a student is submitting by email, the student must also provide a printed copy for the teacher on the next day the student is present at school.
 If the student fails to attend to this responsibility, the assessment may be awarded zero.